Entry Fee: $56

 - A single piece may only be entered in one category – with the exception of Multimedia Journalist of the Year.

-- The fees must be paid via PayPal.
-In exceptional situations, payment by check is acceptable.
-Please contact [email protected] prior to submitting entries for instructions.
+- The fees must be paid via credit or debit card.
+In rare cases, payment by check is acceptable.
+Please contact [email protected] prior to submitting entries to request this option.

 - Only one entry fee per entrant is required.